mconcas/docks/README.md

     bash-4.1#

 ### Try parrot_run
-*...and eventually trigger your Mandatory Access Controllers* Login as a test-user, in order to use parrot_run in a user-environment, as it was thought.
+*...and eventually trigger your Mandatory Access Controllers*
+Login as a test-user, in order to use parrot_run in a user-environment, as it was thought.
 You will find an environmental variable called TEST_USER.

+    $ su $TEST_USER
-So, '$ su $TEST_USER' and try '$ parrot_run -d all ls' for a debug run. if the last lines are telling you **something different** from:
+    $ parrot_run -d all ls

+For a debug run.
+if the last lines are telling you **something different** from:

     parrot_run[9] process: ls exited normally with status 0